17cupsofcoffee/openedge-rest-tutorials/business-entities/basic-rest-business-entities.md

 ## REST Annotations
-While at this point, the business entity is functional (if somewhat minimal), it is still a good idea to have an understanding of exactly how OpenEdge creates the link between your class and the REST service so that you can convert/update existing logic in your application.
-It creates this mapping through ABL annotations, both on the file as a whole and on the individual methods.
+While at this point, the business entity is functional (if somewhat minimal), it is still a good idea to have an understanding of exactly how OpenEdge creates the link between your class and the REST service so that you can convert/update existing logic in your application - the only difference between a standard business entity and a REST business entity is that there are extra ABL annotations applied, so exposing existing functionality is not too difficult a task.

 ### File Annotations
 ```ABL